The in-memory database system (IMDB) for the fastest and most efficient Java applications.

 IMDSs store records in main memory, resulting in performance an order of magnitude faster than traditional, file system-based database management systems (DBMSs).
 In-memory databases’ streamlined design can also greatly reduce code and CPU footprint.

 McObject, developer of the eXtremeDB in-memory database, offers the following information resources, to help determine whether an IMDS is right for your Java application.

-DBMSs have long employed caching, which keeps frequently requested records in RAM.
-Other similar-sounding techniques include “memory tables” and databases on RAM-disks and Flash-based solid state drives (SSD).
-How are these different from an IMDS?
-McObject’s report addresses the distinctions, in areas including volatility, database size, memory footprint, data ingest time, and multi-user access.
-The following link will trigger the download of the white paper, In-Memory Database Systems: Myths and Facts.
+McObject’s report addresses distinctions in areas including volatility, database size, memory footprint, data ingest time, and multi-user access.
+Read the white paper, In-Memory Database Systems: Myths and Facts.